bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/policies.md

 ### Regrades
-If you believe there is a grading error on an assignment, submit a "regrade request" in Gradescope, stating clearly what is the reason you seek a regrade.
-If you believe  there is a grading error on an exam and the exam was not loaded in Gradescope,  send me a private message on Slack.
+If you believe there is a grading error on an assignment or an exam which was handled via Gradescope, submit a "regrade request" in Gradescope, stating clearly what is the reason you seek a regrade.
+Otherwise send me a private message on Slack (stating clearly what is the reason you seek a regrade).

 ### Communication